 Red meat and I were on again-off again for most of my life.
-It was never that I didn’t love meat; I always have, especially beef and lamb.
-But I’ve always made a big effort to be a healthy eater, and up until about 6 years ago, I thought eating meat and being healthy were at odds.
+It was never that I didn’t love it; I always have, especially beef and lamb.
+But I’ve also always made an effort to be a healthy eater.
+And up until about six years ago, I thought eating red meat and being healthy were at odds.

-My “healthy” diet tracked with the conventional wisdom about what we’re supposed to eat: Tons of vegetables, little and often no meat, plenty of poultry (though I don’t really love chicken all that much), fish, lots and lots of whole grains and legumes, and very little fat.
+My diet tracked with the conventional wisdom about what we’re supposed to eat: tons of vegetables, plenty of poultry and fish, lots of whole grains and legumes, and little-to-no red meat.

-I also had health issues that, looking back on it, I can’t believe I just accepted.
-I suffered with digestive issues for literally decades, including several ER visits for gastritis (inflammation and/or erosion of the stomach lining) and even an ulcer in my early 20s.
-I went to specialists, none of whom ever asked what I was eating.
-One of them told me I had a “bad stomach.”
-That was his diagnosis, and I accepted it.
+But while my diet was “healthy,” I also had health issues that, looking back, I can’t believe I just accepted.
+For decades, I suffered from digestive issues, including gastritis and ulcers.
+None of the specialists I saw ever asked what I was eating; one of them told me I had a “bad stomach.”
+That was his diagnosis — and I accepted it.

-If I didn’t eat every couple of hours, I got really foggy and light-headed, so I also was told I was borderline hypoglycemic.
+I was also told I was borderline hypoglycemic, since, if I didn’t eat every couple of hours, I got really foggy and light-headed.

-I dutifully avoided meat most of the time—but when I did let myself have a steak or a burger, I relished it.
-The aroma of meat cooking, the texture, the flavor, the richness and umami—I really love it.
-And after eating meat, I felt good.
-Like, really good, so satisfied and happy (yup, it’s a thing, red meat can help improve mood).
-At the time I didn’t pay much mind to all that (again, face palm).
-I figured my cravings for meat were unhealthy, just as people crave Doritos or cake.
-I mean, everyone knew meat was bad for you, right?
+I dutifully avoided meat most of the time, but when I did let myself have a steak or a burger, I felt good.
+Like, really good.
+At the time I didn’t pay much mind to all that.
+I figured my cravings for meat, like cravings for Doritos or cake, were unhealthy.

-About 6 years ago, while I was the food director at Health magazine, an editor asked me to write about the then-brand-new Bulletproof Diet.
-I interviewed the author, Dave Asprey, and read the book, which is essentially a paleo diet with an emphasis on eating lots of healthy fats (it’s not as count-your-macros specific as keto).
-Around the same time I read Wheat Belly by Dr. William Davis, and my mind was blown by the idea that wheat could actually be bad for you.
-With my curiosity piqued, I also read The Big Fat Surprise by Nina Teicholz, and was well and truly shocked by the thorough evidence she presents that all the information we’ve been given about fat is totally wrong.
-Decades of avoiding fat and meat, even though I wanted both, and all of it because of a theory that was never really proven.
-I became not only more curious, but also kind of pissed off that so much of the information about nutrition that we take as gospel is actually based on incredibly weak science.
+Then, about six years ago, while I was the food director at Health magazine, an editor asked me to write about the then-brand-new Bulletproof Diet, which is a paleo diet with an emphasis on eating lots of healthy fats, though it’s not as count-your-macros specific as keto.
+Around the same time I read Wheat Belly by Dr. William Davis.
+My mind was blown by the idea that wheat could actually be bad for you.
+My curiosity piqued, I also read The Big Fat Surprise by Nina Teicholz.
+I was well and truly shocked by the thorough evidence she presents that everything we thought we knew about fat is totally wrong.

-There’s nothing special about me, I just got curious and then did the work; reading, trying the elimination diet, tweaking and experimenting.
-Nutrition is individual and personal, and eating meat is an emotional topic—I would not tell someone else that they have to eat meat to be healthy if they have a moral reason for not doing so.
-But for me, it is absolutely an essential key to my good health.
+There’s nothing special about me, I just got curious and then did the work; reading, trying the elimination diet, tweaking, and experimenting.
+Nutrition is individual and personal, and eating (or abstaining from meat) is individual and personal.
+I would not tell someone else that they have to eat meat to be healthy.
+But for me, it is absolutely essential to my good health.